sgonzalez122/graph-examples/README.md

 - Probability First Fix Best: Plots the Probability that the first fixation is the best option for the best and worst choice options for both blocks.

 #### Average Correct Choice Plots
+- These plots just plot the average correct and incorrect choices made for each block.
+- To meet quality control criteria, participants must make above, significantly, 50% correct choices to be included in the study.
+This is checked in another processing script, but can be visualized here in these plots.